weew/url/readme.md

 // password
 ```

-#### Manipulating segments
+## Building

-You can modify URL segments in the same manner.
+You can modify url segments in the same manner.

 ```php
 $url->setProtocol('https');